mmcintyre1/silently-failing/_posts/blog/2022-07-27-on-interviewing.md

 ## Footnotes
 [^fn1]: I've called the second item a more generic "Skill-Based" rather than saying "technical".
 Every role has some measure of skill involved.
 It just so happens in my domain, we do technical assessments, but in others, you might ask a future ice scream scooper how they are with cold fingers, or a tax accountant to show their certifications.
 Tech is a weird beast because we largely ignore certifications while simultaneously bemoaning the difficulty we have in assessing technical viability.
+[^fn2]: At my current company, we use a Microsoft Forms template with four numerical assessments (1-5) on relevant competencies, a pros section, a con section, additional notes, and importantly last, the actual hire/no hire recommendation.
+Most important on feedback is to ensure it is not shared with a larger group, as feedback is highly subject to bandwagon effects.